christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - "Upload the documents to your session archive"
 - "Instruct the System to note this parameter change"
-- "Articulate your Outcome to the Practitioner Log Interface"
+- "Articulate your Outcome to the System Interface"
 - "State your Intention before beginning the protocol"
-- "Communicate the Divergence to the logging system"
+- "Communicate the Divergence to the documentation system"
 - "Command the Interface to record this baseline"
 - "Direct the System to capture your next-iteration strategy"